Alina Bronsky: Literary style

 Bronsky's writing has been described as imbued "with a gritty authenticity and unputdownable propulsion," and the Daily Beast calls her "an exciting new voice in the literary world."

 However, due to her play with clichés and her characteristically clear and descriptive language used to form credible figures, some theorists introduced the accusation to be too easily consumable, to write in a rather pop-literary way.
 However, the German daily newspaper FAZ (Frankfurtrer Allgemeine Zeitung) praised her debut for the breathless “staccato”, the “Bronsky-Beat”, which pushes the reader through the plot, making the protagonist’ development so believable and psychologically conceivable despite the simple language, establishing a ruthless and shrewd portrait of the parallel world of repatriates settlement, of which yet was too little reported.
-In a similar manner, the German Book Award Jury justified its decision to nominee her for the German Book Award in 2008 because the first-person-narrator in Broken Glass Park tells typically irreverent for a teen, full of rage and humor, clever, cool, and heated at the same time.
+In a similar manner, the German Book Award Jury justified its decision to nominee her for the German Book Award in 2008 because the first-person-narrator in Broken Glass Park tells typically irreverent for a teen, full of rage and humour, clever, cool, and heated at the same time.
 They praised her prose as “impressively clear and uncompromising, with dense images and a distant view of Sasha's fate".
 In doing so, Bronsky, according to the jury, demonstrates how the encounters with people of hypocrisy and forlornness contribute to finding one's own life.
 Many critics agree on her distinct presentation of “strong characterizations”, going hand in hand with “slowly unveiling plot twists”, which finally leads to the revealing of an “enigmatic conclusion that hints at the mystical”.
-She describes her own works as being concerned with what may be wrapped up as a study of a very typical sort of personal crisis, one of “leaving their secure home and going somewhere else.
+She describes her works as being concerned with what may be wrapped up as a study of a very typical sort of personal crisis, one of “leaving their secure home and going somewhere else.
 The same feelings which everybody knows - growing up, leaving your home, being alone, settling down, question of identity and love - they're all concentrated in immigration experience.
 And that's how I explain this phenomenon of interest.”.
 As most of her stories are set in Germany, her characters are partially described as doing “an exercise in solipsistic Weltschmerz”.